y-takefuji/6_skills_for_data_scientists/README.md

 # 6_skills_for_data_scientists
 Professionals in data science are expected to excel in six crucial skills: Python programming, global distribution of packages via PyPI, comprehension of generative AI to aid human tasks, application of diverse metrics like confusion matrices, Chi-squared tests with p-values and Spearman's correlation with p-values or Kendall's tau with p-values, execution of advanced internet searches using operators, and the creation of datasets.

+There are three types of AI misapplications: violating fundamental assumptions of data analysis tools, ground truth challenges in model interpretation, and other critical misapplications including preprocessing such as scaling, normalization and transformation.

 When analyzing data, we must determine whether ground truth values are available.
 If ground truth values are absent, careful consideration is required.
 Depending on the data properties, choosing linear or nonlinear as well as parametric or nonparametric methods is crucial for accurate analysis.

 There are two types of machine learning: supervised machine learning and unsupervised machine learning.